varocketry/guitar-mastery-hub/public/lessons/lesson_033_major_scale_formula.md

 ---

-## ðŸ“– SECTION 2: BUILDING ALL 12 MAJOR SCALES
+## 📖 SECTION 2: BUILDING ALL 12 MAJOR SCALES

 ### The Complete Major Scale Collection